softworkz/emby-wiki/Dashboard-Development.md

 It also utilizes [MediaBrowser.ApiClient.Javascript](https://github.com/MediaBrowser/MediaBrowser.ApiClient.Javascript) for all communication with MB server.

 The html code is located within the dashboard-ui folder of the Dashboard project.
 This is copied to the build output folder, so all html, javascript, css and image files must be marked as "copy if newer".

+If you'd like to contribute, there's two ways you can modify dashboard code:

+## Visual Studio
+The preferred way to work within the dashboard is directly within visual studio.
+In between changes you will need to stop the server and use the rebuild command on the plugin project.

+## Installed Server
+If you don't have visual studio, you can still work with the dashboard.
+You can find the html code within "programdata\mediabrowser-server\system\dashboard-ui".

+Before you begin, you'll want to shutdown the server, open the system configuration file, and set EnableDashboardResponseCaching to false.
+Without this you'll have to clear your browser cache in between testing changes.

+Once complete you'll be able to keep the server running, modify dashboard-ui files and simply refresh the browser.

+Once you've finished making changes you'll have to copy the files you modified or added to your git repository so that they can be committed and pushed.